Accelerated-gradient-based generalized Levenberg--Marquardt method with oracle complexity bound and local quadratic convergence: Introduction

 \item \textbf{Local convergence.} For our method, the sequences $(F(x_k))_{k \in \N}$ and $(\Delta_k)_{k \in \N}$ are ensured to converge to some values, say $F_\infty$ and $\Delta_\infty$.
 We analyze the order of convergence of $(F(x_k))_{k \in \N}$ assuming the following H\"olderian growth condition: for some $1 \leq r < 3$, $\gamma > 0$, and $K \in \N$,

 where $\dist(x, X^*)$ denotes the distance between the point $x \in \R^d$ and the set $X^* \subseteq \R^d$ of stationary points.
-In particular, \begin{itemize} \item if $r = 1$, then $F(x_k) = F_\infty$ for some $k \in \N$; \item if $r = 2$ and $\Delta_\infty = 0$, then $(F(x_k))_{k \in \N}$ converges quadratically; \item if $r = 2$ and $\Delta_\infty$ is small enough, then $(F(x_k))_{k \in \N}$ converges linearly. \end{itemize} \cref{fig:rosenbrock} supports the fast local convergence, compared to an existing LM method and the gradient descent method. \end{itemize} A significant result is that our LM method simultaneously achieves both an oracle complexity bound and local quadratic convergence under standard assumptions.
+In particular, \begin{itemize} \item if $r = 2$ and $\Delta_\infty = 0$, then $(F(x_k))_{k \in \N}$ converges quadratically; \item if $r = 2$ and $\Delta_\infty$ is small enough, then $(F(x_k))_{k \in \N}$ converges linearly. \end{itemize} \end{itemize} A significant result is that our LM method simultaneously achieves both an oracle complexity bound and local quadratic convergence under standard assumptions.
 As shown in \cref{table:complexity} later, some existing LM methods have iteration and oracle complexity bounds, and other LM methods have an iteration complexity bound and local quadratic convergence.
-However, to the best of our knowledge, there exist no methods with an oracle complexity bound and local quadratic convergence for problem~\cref{eq:problem_main}.
+However, to the best of our knowledge, no methods exist with an oracle complexity bound and local quadratic convergence, even for least squares.

 Achieving an oracle complexity bound and local quadratic convergence simultaneously is challenging due to the following two conflicts.
 First, the damping parameter $\mu$ needs to be small for local quadratic convergence, while a small $\mu$ increases the cost for the subproblem, hence the oracle complexity.
 Second, local quadratic convergence requires subproblem \cref{eq:subproblem} to be solved with high accuracy, meaning that the approximate solution set $S_{k, \mu}$ needs to be small.
 However, a smaller set $S_{k, \mu}$ increases the oracle complexity.
-To resolve these conflicts, we carefully define $\mu$ and $S_{k, \mu}$; such $\mu$ and $S_{k, \mu}$ are small enough for local convergence, and at the same time, a point in $S_{k, \mu}$ can be found quickly using the accelerated method.
+To resolve these conflicts, we carefully define $\mu$ and $S_{k, \mu}$; such $\mu$ and $S_{k, \mu}$ are small enough for local convergence, and at the same time, a point in $S_{k, \mu}$ can be found quickly using an accelerated method.
 Thus, our method has succeeded in having such theoretical guarantees.

 To investigate the practical performance of the proposed method, we conducted several numerical experiments.
 The results show that our method converges faster than existing methods for large-scale problems with $10^4$ to $10^6$ variables.